wisper-rpc/wisper-js/README.md

 ## Getting Started
 Take a look at the documentation for the [`Bridge` class](./src/bridges/), it's at the core of `wisper-js` and will point you in the right direction for everything else.

+If you're interested in higher levels of abstraction, take a look at [Objects](./src/objects/).

 #### Example: Communicating across an Iframe boundary
 To communicate across an iframe boundary we can use the `IframeBridge`, which sends JSON using `postMessage`.